 The Futures Institute is a non-partisan organization dedicated to supporting leaders in value-based decision-making that will shape policies, practices, products, and services in future decades.
 Through the exchange of bold ideas education, civic, and business leaders will discuss issues pertaining to the future of learning and community on a broad range of futures-based topics.
-We intentionally bring together education and business leaders, police chiefs and politicians with the goal to impact collaboration and decision-making on complex local problems.
+We intentionally bring together education, business, and civic leaders with the goal to impact collaboration and decision-making on complex local problems.

 Vision (Why we exist) Global Insights, local impact.